GradleUp/.github/SUPPORT.md

 Any bug reports, feature requests and comments are welcome!
 The project keeps evolving,
 and any feedback from end users and developers will be appreciated.
-At the moment, there is no public Slack channel,

 ## Raising Issues and Feature Requests